Skip to content Skip to footer

 • Provide additional value and an improved user experience to increase (email alone is hugely valuable – we've seen how newsletters can increase reader revenue)

-• Not to mention that registered members are highly more likely to convert into subscribers in the future. registration model has increased conversion rates to by more than 40%, registered users on L'Équipe are 13 times more likely to subscribe than anonymous readers, whilst at The Independent, these de-anonymized users are 45 times more likely to subscribe.
+• Not to mention that registered members are highly more likely to convert into subscribers in the future. registration model has increased rates to by more than 40%, registered users on L'Équipe are 13 times more likely to subscribe than anonymous readers, whilst at The Independent, these de-anonymized users are 45 times more likely to subscribe.

 The value of registration is certainly clear.